tsollu/tsollu-bom/docs/220627_MyBatis_Usage.md

 </select>
 ```

-2£©choose (when, otherwise)
+2ï¼‰choose (when, otherwise)

 ```
 <select id="findActiveBlogLike"
      resultType="Blog">
-  SELECT * FROM BLOG WHERE state = ¡®ACTIVE¡¯
+  SELECT * FROM BLOG WHERE state = â€˜ACTIVEâ€™
   <choose>
     <when test="title != null">
       AND title like #{title}